Spring 2026 OLLI Digital Catalog – under construction

 Wednesday at 9:00 AM

 Prerequisite: (Re)Learn Intro or other Feldenkrais class.
 This is a continuation of the introductory Feldenkrais class, designed for those who would like to learn more about themselves and to continue enhancing movement.
-Students should have completed any introductory Feldenkrais class, PT/PTA training or yoga instructor training, to participate in this class.
+Students should have completed any introductory Feldenkrais class, physical therapy training or yoga instructor training to participate in this class.

 Taught by: Claire Brown